awyxx/css-internal-base/README.md

-# css-internal-base
-## internal hack base for css (not good)
+internal hack base for css (not good/very incomplete) <br>
-i made this when i was starting coding internal use it for educational purposes (if you can)
+i made this when i was starting coding internal stuff, use it for educational purposes (if you can) <br>
 thanks @d34dspy for helping me